Do you want to change your WordPress site URLs?

 update_option( 'home', 'https://example.com' );

-Now, you can visit your website to see if everything is back to normal.
+Now, simply visit your website to see if everything is back to normal.

 The advantage of this method is that it updates the site URLs in the database.
 WordPress updates the database for site URLs every time your functions.php file is loaded.

-If you’re not sure which WordPress theme you need to edit, or can’t find your functions.php file, then you can use this method.
+If you are not sure which WordPress theme you need to edit or can’t find your functions.php file, then you can use this method.

-You’ll need to add your website URLs to your WordPress configuration file called wp-config.php.
+You will need to add your website URLs to your WordPress configuration file, which is called wp-config.php.
 This file is located in the root folder of your website and contains important WordPress settings.

-To change this file you’ll need to connect to your website using an FTP client.
+To change this file, you will need to connect to your website using an FTP client.
 For more details, see our guide on how to use FTP to upload files to WordPress.

 Then, you need to locate the wp-config.php file, which can normally be found in the root folder for your domain.